pdfgeneratorapi/java-client/README.md

     DocumentsApi apiInstance = new DocumentsApi(defaultClient);
     Integer templateId = 19375; // Integer | Template unique identifier
-    Data data = new Data(); // Data | Data used to generate the PDF.
+    Object body = null; // Object | Data used to generate the PDF.
 This can be JSON encoded string or a public URL to your JSON file.
     String name = "My document"; // String | Document name, returned in the meta data.
     String format = "pdf"; // String | Document format.
 The zip option will return a ZIP file with PDF files.
     String output = "base64"; // String | Response format.
+"I" is used to return the file inline.
 With the url option, the document is stored for 30 days and automatically deleted. try {
-      InlineResponse2004 result = apiInstance.mergeTemplate(templateId, data, name, format, output);
+      InlineResponse2004 result = apiInstance.mergeTemplate(templateId, body, name, format, output);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling DocumentsApi#mergeTemplate");